 If a technician needs to search for parts, prices and lead times, or if he or she wants to perform a material requisition through the CMMS, this functionality is at his or her fingertips.
 When parts arrive at the JPL warehouse, the techs are notified on their handhelds that their order is ready for pickup.
 All of these operational conveniences save time and money.

-EMCOR is now working on equipping technicians with smartphones, which will increase access to information through seamless Internet connectivity as well as increase the resolution of photos techs take for relevant documentation.
+EGS also equipped technicians with smartphones, enabling them to access the internet to help in troubleshooting as well as increase the resolution of photos techs take for relevant documentation.

 Staying Ahead with RCM